 The TOID Center for Clinical Research

 The comprehensive Transplant and Oncology Infectious Diseases (TOID) program was launched in 2008.
-The mission of the TOID Program, directed by Kieren Marr, MD, is to expand institutional expertise in clinical and academic activities focused on infectious complications in transplant (solid organ and stem cell) and oncology patients at Johns Hopkins Medical Institutions.
+The mission of the TOID Program is to expand institutional expertise in clinical and academic activities focused on infectious complications in transplant (solid organ and stem cell) and oncology patients at Johns Hopkins Medical Institutions.

 Key research efforts are currently directed to developing standardized algorithms for prevention and treatment of infections in these vulnerable patients and to establish an expanded infrastructure to facilitate clinical and translational studies in TOID.

 Clinical research is supported by a team of clinical research nurses, database, and research specialists, with administrative and functional oversight provided by Darin Ostrander PhD and Christine Durand, MD